 The natural seasons have an impact on sales volumes as well.
 It becomes especially difficult for sales reps to sell during tough and trying climatic conditions.
-The Polar Vortex in US made a big dent on all kinds of sales.
+The Polar Vortex in the US made a big dent in all kinds of sales.
 Estimates put the loss to the US economy at USD 5 billion.
 It particularly had a big impact on auto and retail sales.
 Other companies however see sales spike during such bad climatic conditions because of the nature of the product/service.
 During flu season drug stores do brisk business.
 In 2013, Walgreen, the largest drugstore chain in America reported an increase in pharmacy revenue of 10.2% in September because of an increase in the number of flu shots.

 Sales jump during Thanksgiving and Christmas as people spend their money frenetically buying gifts for their loved ones.
 In India, gold sales surge during Diwali as it is a custom to buy gold during this season.
-This custom is so strong that it beats the fundamentals of economics – Gold has an inverse price-demand scenario during this season where demand rises despite increase in prices.
-In 2012, Gold sales increased by 25% during the Diwali week.
+This custom is so strong that it beats the fundamentals of economics – Gold has an inverse price-demand scenario during this season where demand rises despite an increase in prices.
+In 2012, Gold sales increased by 25% during Diwali week.

-Companies usually have different compensation periods – monthly, quarterly or yearly.
+Companies usually have different compensation periods – monthly, quarterly, or yearly.
 The sales volumes of most companies show an increase towards the end of a compensation period.
 Sales reps push hard to close more deals towards the end of their compensation periods to beat their quotas and gain more incentives.
-Sales people are no exception to the universal phenomenon of last minute hustle to boost their numbers.
+Salespeople are no exception to the universal phenomenon of last-minute hustle to boost their numbers.

-Sales analytics are useful in understanding such cyclical sales trends and help in designing sales compensation plans that are fair, just and motivating.
+Sales analytics are useful in understanding such cyclical sales trends and help in designing sales compensation plans that are fair, just, and motivating.